Hardrain980/openssl-1.1.0-patch/README.md

 # OpenSSL-1.1.0 Patch

+## Update 2019.09.26

+According to [openssl.org](https://www.openssl.org/source/), OpenSSL 1.1.0 branch no longer receives any update from Sept 11, 2019, the user should upgrade to 1.1.1 branch.

+This patch will be archived from now on.

 ## What would it do

 Make the CHACHA20-POLY1305 ciphersuites the first option on those devices without AES instruction-sets.